Bioprotocols/labop/examples/protocols/multicolor-particle-calibration/artifacts/multicolor-particle-calibration.md

 21. Transfer 200.0 microliter of `Cascade blue calibrant` sample to wells F1 of 96 well plate `calibration plate`.
 22. Transfer 200.0 microliter of `NanoCym 950 nm microspheres` sample to wells G1 of 96 well plate `calibration plate`.
 23. Transfer 200.0 microliter of `NanoCym 950 nm microspheres` sample to wells H1 of 96 well plate `calibration plate`.
-24. Perform a series of 10 2-fold dilutions on A1 using `Phosphate Buffered Saline` as diluent to a final volume of 100.0 microliter in wells A1:A11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+24. Perform a series of 10 2-fold dilutions on wells A1:A11 of 96 well plate `calibration plate`.
+Start with A1, use `Phosphate Buffered Saline` as the diluent, and end with a final volume of 200.0 microliter in A11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.

 ![](../figures/serial_dilution.png)
 <p align="center">Serial Dilution</p>

-25. Perform a series of 10 2-fold dilutions on B1 using `Phosphate Buffered Saline` as diluent to a final volume of 100.0 microliter in wells B1:B11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+25. Perform a series of 10 2-fold dilutions on wells B1:B11 of 96 well plate `calibration plate`.
+Start with B1, use `Phosphate Buffered Saline` as the diluent, and end with a final volume of 200.0 microliter in B11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-26. Perform a series of 10 2-fold dilutions on C1 using `Phosphate Buffered Saline` as diluent to a final volume of 100.0 microliter in wells C1:C11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+26. Perform a series of 10 2-fold dilutions on wells C1:C11 of 96 well plate `calibration plate`.
+Start with C1, use `Phosphate Buffered Saline` as the diluent, and end with a final volume of 200.0 microliter in C11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-27. Perform a series of 10 2-fold dilutions on D1 using `Phosphate Buffered Saline` as diluent to a final volume of 100.0 microliter in wells D1:D11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+27. Perform a series of 10 2-fold dilutions on wells D1:D11 of 96 well plate `calibration plate`.
+Start with D1, use `Phosphate Buffered Saline` as the diluent, and end with a final volume of 200.0 microliter in D11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-28. Perform a series of 10 2-fold dilutions on E1 using `Water, sterile-filtered, BioReagent, suitable for cell culture` as diluent to a final volume of 100.0 microliter in wells E1:E11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+28. Perform a series of 10 2-fold dilutions on wells E1:E11 of 96 well plate `calibration plate`.
+Start with E1, use `Water, sterile-filtered, BioReagent, suitable for cell culture` as the diluent, and end with a final volume of 200.0 microliter in E11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-29. Perform a series of 10 2-fold dilutions on F1 using `Water, sterile-filtered, BioReagent, suitable for cell culture` as diluent to a final volume of 100.0 microliter in wells F1:F11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+29. Perform a series of 10 2-fold dilutions on wells F1:F11 of 96 well plate `calibration plate`.
+Start with F1, use `Water, sterile-filtered, BioReagent, suitable for cell culture` as the diluent, and end with a final volume of 200.0 microliter in F11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-30. Perform a series of 10 2-fold dilutions on G1 using `Water, sterile-filtered, BioReagent, suitable for cell culture` as diluent to a final volume of 100.0 microliter in wells G1:G11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+30. Perform a series of 10 2-fold dilutions on wells G1:G11 of 96 well plate `calibration plate`.
+Start with G1, use `Water, sterile-filtered, BioReagent, suitable for cell culture` as the diluent, and end with a final volume of 200.0 microliter in G11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
-31. Perform a series of 10 2-fold dilutions on H1 using `Water, sterile-filtered, BioReagent, suitable for cell culture` as diluent to a final volume of 100.0 microliter in wells H1:H11 of 96 well plate `calibration plate`.
-For each transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
+31. Perform a series of 10 2-fold dilutions on wells H1:H11 of 96 well plate `calibration plate`.
+Start with H1, use `Water, sterile-filtered, BioReagent, suitable for cell culture` as the diluent, and end with a final volume of 200.0 microliter in H11.
+For each 100.0 microliter transfer, pipette up and down 3X to ensure the dilution is mixed homogeneously.
 32. Discard 100.0 microliter from wells A11:H11 of 96 well plate `calibration plate`.
 This step ensures that all wells contain an equivalent volume.
-Be sure to change pipette tips for every well to avoid cross-contamination
+Be sure to change pipette tips for every well to avoid cross-contamination.
 33. Transfer 100.0 microliter of `Phosphate Buffered Saline` sample to wells A1:D12 of 96 well plate `calibration plate`.
 This will bring all wells to volume 200 microliter.
 34. Transfer 100.0 microliter of `Water, sterile-filtered, BioReagent, suitable for cell culture` sample to wells E1:H12 of 96 well plate `calibration plate`.
 This will bring all wells to volume 200 microliter.
 35. Measure fluorescein and bead fluorescence of `calibration plate` with excitation wavelength of 488.0 nanometer and emission filter of 530.0 nanometer and 30.0 nanometer bandpass.